vaiish371/tp/docs/UserGuide.md

 ### 2.4.1 Adding an Assignment: `add assignment`

-This command allows you to add an assignment to the module that is currently selected by the user.
+Adds an assignment to the current module you have selected.

 :warning: The parameter /t allows for only 3 types of assignment: "la" (which stands for Long Assignments), "sa" (which stands for Short Assignments) and "mcq" (which stands for Multiple Choice Question Assignments).